luminus-framework/luminus/resources/md/guestbook.md

   (first (st/validate params message-schema)))
 ```

-The function uses the `validate` function from the [Struct](http://funcool.github.io/struct/latest/) library to check that the `:name` and the `:message` keys conform to the rules we specified.
+The function uses the `validate` function from Struct to check that the `:name` and the `:message` keys conform to the rules we specified.
 Specifically, the name is required and the message must contain at least
 10 characters.
 Struct uses a vector to specify the fields being validated where each field is itself a vector starting
 with the keyword pointing to the value being validated followed by one or more validators.
 Custom validators can be specified using a map as seen with with the validator for the character count in the message.